alexgoft/Simplified_Java_Verifier/README.md

 separate between member variables and local variables.
 The ParseTools class contains several helper functions.

-* In order to create a Variable, the parsers call the which is responsible for creating all Variable objects that appear in a single line.

 __variable and scope packages:__
 The scope package contains the if/while block class and the method class.